holodnyisiemens/dbbot/README.md

 7) Windows: `Copy-Item .env.example .env` | Linux: `cp .env.example .env`

-8) generate the token with Telegram bot *@BotFather*
+8) Generate the token with Telegram bot *@BotFather*

-9) in .env add environment variables to the quotes
+9) In *.env* add the environment variables to the quotes.
+The token specifying is necessary

 10) Windows: `python main.py` | Linux: `python3 main.py`